icssc/peterportal-api-next/CONTRIBUTING.md

 $ npm run commit
 ```

+Note that due to limitations of the Commitizen tool, you must run this command in the root of the repository.

-You can also write commit messages manually using `git commit`, but do note that our system will reject any commit messages that don't meet the spec.
+You can also write commit messages manually using `git commit`, which can be done anywhere in the repo, but do note that our system will reject any commit messages that don't meet the spec.

 ## Drafting and Testing